Pagnarith-Pit/PhD-Thesis-/Chapter1/README.md

 2. **No annotator sees pairs from only one model**
 3. **Equal representation of all models across annotators**
 4. **Each pair is annotated by 3 independent annotators**
+5. **Each pair must be seen in a reverse order by at least one annotator to account for positional bias**

 ---